openMetaAnalysis/Preterm-birth-prediction-with-the-interpregnancy-interval/README.md

 A living systematic review

-**Clinical summary:** This meta-analysis suggests that the interpregnancy-interval, when analyzed with a matched, conditional logistic regression analysis, *does predict* preterm birth when the preceding birth interval is less than 6 months.
+**Clinical summary:** This meta-analysis suggests that the interpregnancy-interval, when analyzed with a matched, conditional logistic regression analysis, *does not predict* preterm birth.
 The heterogenteity, as measured by I2, for each strata is '[substantial](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 89% to 93%.

+Analyses of the effect of the interpregnancy-interval on low birth weight and mortality are pending.

 [Keep current with this topic](Keep-up.md)